mikehayes330/readmeGenerator/README.md

   ## Description
   ![version shield](https://img.shields.io/badge/Version-1.0-blue.svg)
   ![license shield](https://img.shields.io/badge/License-isc-green.svg)

-    This is a tool to make an easy task of creating a readme.md file for your project and will enable you to spend more time on the developing side of the project.
+  This is a solution to spending too much time creating a readme file for your project.
+Spend more time coding and less time worrying about your readme.

   ## Table of Contents

   * [Description](#description)